-Access to state of the art health care services is something we can all agree would be a good thing for this country.
-Experiencing a serious illness is one of life’s major challenges and to face it without the means to pay for it is positively frightening.
+We all agree that access to state-of-the-art healthcare services would benefit this country.
+Experiencing a serious illness is one of life’s significant challenges, and facing it without the means to pay for it isn’t very comforting.
 But as we shall see, once we know the facts, we will find that achieving this goal will not be easy without our contribution.
 These are the themes I will touch on to try to make some sense of what is happening to American health care and the steps we can personally take to make things better.

-A recent history of American health care – what has driven the costs so high?
+- A recent history of American health care – what has driven the costs so high?

-Key elements of the Obama health care plan
+- Key elements of the Obama health care plan

-The Republican view of health care – free market competition
+- The Republican view of health care – free market competition

-Universal access to state of the art health care – a worthy goal but not easy to achieve
+- Universal access to state-of-the-art health care – a worthy goal but not easy to achieve

 what can we do?

 First, let’s get a little historical perspective on American health care.
-This is not intended to be an exhausted look into that history but it will appreciate how the healthcare system and its expectations developed.
+This is not intended to be an exhaustive look into that history, but it will appreciate how the healthcare system and its expectations developed.
 What drove costs higher and higher?

-To begin, let’s turn to the American civil war.
-In that war, dated tactics and the carnage inflicted by modern weapons of the era combined to cause ghastly results.
-Not generally known is that most of the deaths on both sides of that war were not the result of actual combat but to what happened after a battlefield wound was inflicted.
-To begin with, evacuation of the wounded moved at a snail’s pace and this caused severe delays in treating the wounded.
-Secondly, many wounds were subjected to wound care, related surgeries and/or amputations of the affected limbs and this often resulted in the onset of massive infection.
-So you might survive a battle wound only to die at the hands of medical care providers who although well-intentioned, their interventions were often quite lethal.
-High death tolls can also be ascribed to everyday sicknesses and diseases in a time when no antibiotics existed.
-In total something like 600,000 deaths occurred from all causes, over 2% of the U.S. population at the time!
+To begin, let’s turn to the American Civil War.
+In that war, dated tactics and the carnage inflicted by modern weapons combined to cause ghastly results.
+Not generally known is that most of the deaths on both sides of that war were not the result of actual combat but what happened after a battlefield wound was inflicted.
+To begin with, the evacuation of the wounded moved at a snail’s pace, which caused severe delays in treating the injured.
+Secondly, many wounds were subjected to wound care, related surgeries, and amputations of the affected limbs, often resulting in massive infection.
+So you might survive a battle wound only to die at the hands of medical care providers who, although well-intentioned, interventions were often quite lethal.
+High death tolls can also be ascribed to everyday sicknesses and diseases without antibiotics.
+In total, 600,000 deaths occurred from all causes, over 2% of the U.S. population then!

-Let’s skip to the first half of the 20th century for some additional perspective and to bring us up to more modern times.
-After the civil war there were steady improvements in American medicine in both the understanding and treatment of certain diseases, new surgical techniques and in physician education and training.
-But for the most part the best that doctors could offer their patients was a “wait and see” approach.
-Medicine could handle bone fractures and increasingly attempt risky surgeries (now largely performed in sterile surgical environments) but medicines were not yet available to handle serious illnesses.
-The majority of deaths remained the result of untreatable conditions such as tuberculosis, pneumonia, scarlet fever and measles and/or related complications.
-Doctors were increasingly aware of heart and vascular conditions, and cancer but they had almost nothing with which to treat these conditions.
+Let’s skip to the first half of the 20th century for additional perspectives and bring us to more modern times.
+After the Civil War, there were steady improvements in American medicine in understanding and treating certain diseases, new surgical techniques, and physician education and training.
+But for the most part, the best that doctors could offer their patients was a “wait and see” approach.
+Medicine could handle bone fractures and increasingly attempt risky surgeries (now essentially performed in sterile surgical environments), but drugs were not yet available to handle serious illnesses.
+Most deaths resulted from untreatable conditions such as tuberculosis, pneumonia, scarlet fever, measles, and related complications.
+Doctors were increasingly aware of heart and vascular diseases and cancer, but they had almost nothing to treat these conditions Cloud Light.